 Gear to protect yourself from the sun

 The sun makes you sweat, but the UV rays are harmful to both exposed and unexposed skin.
-This means you could get sunburns through your clothing.
+This means you could get sunburned through your clothing.
 Not to worry.
 Many running clothes brands now have an SPF component to protect your skin from UV rays.

 Other ways to protect your skin from UV rays:

-• Wear sport sunscreen on exposed areas
+Wear sport sunscreen on exposed areas

-• Hat with a brim to protect your face
+Hat with a brim to protect your face

-• Sunglasses to protect your eyes from glare
+Sunglasses to protect your eyes from glare

-• Handheld water bottle
+Handheld water bottle

-• Hydration backpack
+Hydration backpack

-• Fanny hydration pack
+Fanny hydration pack

 Running Tech

 Technology is a big component of marathon training and running.
-Running tech allows you to track your heart rate, distance, pace, and split times, all while listening to a Freakonomics podcast, “Awaken the Giant Within” on Audible or The Beatles White Album.
+Running tech allows you to track your heart rate, distance, pace, and split times, all while listening to a Freakonomics podcast, “Awaken the Giant Within” on Audible, or The Beatles’ White Album.

 Running Audio Gear

-Waterproof.
 When you run, you sweat.
 Sweat can destroy earbuds and headphones if they are not waterproof.
 When shopping, try to find waterproof options so that you get some longevity out of your running audio gear.

-Shockproof.
 Running is a very jarring exercise.
 Each step you hit the pavement sends small shockwaves throughout your body.
 Your earbuds pick up on that shock and can either skip or stop working altogether.
 Find audio equipment that will absorb shock so that you have a continuous listening experience.

-Running earbuds
+Running Earbuds

 The perfect pair of earbuds are reliable throughout your run.
 Which means they have a strong connection to your device and long battery life.
 They are comfortable while running.
 And they won’t quit when you sweat like a banshee.
+When shopping for the perfect pair of running earbuds, keep the following criteria in mind.

-Fit.
 Earbuds have to be comfortable in your ear.
 Only buy ones that fit well, are snug, and are stable in your ear.
 You’re looking for an earbud to create a seal with your ear canals.
 If you have odd-shaped ear canals, you may consider an over-the-ear hook design to ensure they stay in place.

-Waterproof or water-resistant.
 Training runs will create a lot of sweat.
 You need earbuds that are up to the challenge.
 You need earbuds that will last multiple training runs and still keep going.

 There’s a rating system for the “waterproofness” of earbuds and headphones known as ingress protection or IP.
 This basically tells you how much water your earbuds can handle.
 Without getting too far in the weeds about IP, A rating of IPX4 seems to be the gold standard for running earbuds, but even IPX2 is still pretty good.

-Running headphones
+Running Headphones

-Wireless running headphones should be first and foremost reliable.
+Wireless running headphones should be, first and foremost, reliable.
 This means they have long battery life and a strong Bluetooth connection to your watch or phone.
 They must be comfortable while running.
 Lastly, they have to be water-resistant or waterproof.

-Fit and Comfort.
 Headphones have to be a stable fit.
 They should stay in place while running and be comfortable on your ear.
 Only buy ones that fit well, are snug, and are stable on your ear.

-Waterproof or water-resistant.
 Running creates a lot of sweat.
 You need headphones that are up to the challenge.
 You need headphones that will last several training runs and still keep going.

 Running Apps